Mirror neuron: Understanding intentions

 Only the type of action, and not the kinematic force with which models manipulated objects, determined neuron activity.
 It was also significant that neurons fired before the monkey observed the human model starting the second motor act (bringing the object to the mouth or placing it in a cup).
 Therefore, IPL neurons "code the same act (grasping) in a different way according to the final goal of the action in which the act is embedded."
 They may furnish a neural basis for predicting another individual's subsequent actions and inferring intention.

+Understanding intention can be broken down into various stages such as body perception and action identification.
+These stages correlate with various regions of the brain, for example for body parts/shapes match with the extrastriate and fusiform body areas of the brain.
+The action itself is identified and facilitated by the mirror neuron system.
+Action understanding falls into two different processing levels, the mirror neuron system and the mentalizing system.
+Expected actions are primarily processed by the mirror neuron system and unexpected actions are processed by a combination of the mirror neuron system and the mentalizing system.

 Learning facilitation

 Another possible function of mirror neurons would be facilitation of learning.
 The mirror neurons code the concrete representation of the action, i.e., the representation that would be activated if the observer acted.
 This would allow us to simulate (to repeat internally) the observed action implicitly (in the brain) to collect our own motor programs of observed actions and to get ready to reproduce the actions later.
 It is implicit training.
 Due to this, the observer will produce the action explicitly (in his/her behavior) with agility and finesse.
 This happens due to associative learning processes.
 The more frequently a synaptic connection is activated, the stronger it becomes.